unix-witch/Emilia/README.md

 # Emilia
 Emilia is a complete re-write of Sarah, focused on less bugs and a cleaner look for the main page.
-Emilia still retains the original goal of Sarah, to fit in a 1.5in floppy disk, and is still written in pure PHP.
+Emilia still retains the original goal of Sarah, to fit in a 1.5in floppy disk (excluding fonts), and is still written in pure PHP.

 The software uses the 14th revision of the pink-ink license